SLICOT/SLICOT-ModelReduction/README.md

 * See [`LICENSE`](https://github.com/SLICOT/SLICOT-ModelReduction/blob/master/LICENSE) for licensing information.

+## References

+Please cite `SLICOT-ModelReduction` using at least one of the following references:

-* Please cite `SLICOT-ModelReduction` as A. Varga, Model reduction software in the SLICOT library, In _Applied and Computational Control, Signals, and Circuits, Ed.
-B. Datta, Vol. 2, pp. 239-282, Kluwer Academic Publishers, Boston, 2001_.
+* A. Varga, Model reduction software in the SLICOT library, In _Applied and Computational Control, Signals, and Circuits, Ed.
+B. Datta, Vol. 2, pp. 239-282, Kluwer Academic Publishers, Boston, 2001._
+* P. Benner, D. Kressner, V. Sima, A., Die SLICOT-Toolboxen für Matlab - The SLICOT Toolboxes for Matlab (in German), _at – Automatisierungstechnik, 58 (2010)._